YOHANMAURIN/Project/Ubisoft_Hackathon/Readme.md

 Exchange --> Lets you trade x gemmes (x tokens ERC20) for one stuff (1 token ERC721)

-Distribut gemmes --> SC linked to a html page (use of web3) to reward a person at a certain location.
+Distribute Gemmes --> SC linked to a html page (use of web3) to reward a person at a certain location.
 As part of this project, it is imagined that there will be a contract deployed by place where we can find gems.
 Futhermore, it is necessary to put gems (tokens) in the contract to receive then a reward, moreover only the honor of the SC can interact with.
 It is therefore used for transparency.

 #### Exchange SC :

-ATTENTION: Before executing the Swap function use the approve function of the Gems Contract(0xe02005819E60b16E3eBaa040df7d3394AF9AC12e), allocate a portion of your funds to this contract.
+BE CAREFUL: Before executing the Swap function use the approve function of the Gems Contract(0xe02005819E60b16E3eBaa040df7d3394AF9AC12e), allocate a portion of your funds to this contract.
 (Any help is welcome to not need to do this)

 Because if we put this "Gemmes(0xe02..).approve(contract_address,value_gemmes);" in swap function this will not allow the contract to spend your tokens.